-As we have shown in the above examples, applications involving sensor and mobile networks require both spatial and temporal constraints to be satisfied simultaneously, i.e., data needs to be served at the right time and also at the right location.
-The spatiotemporal constraints motivate novel communication models tailored for sensor networks.
-This paper focuses on mobicast [6][7], a new class of multicast with spatiotemporal semantics tailored for sensor networks.
-Mobicast allows applications to specify their spatiotemporal constraints by requesting a mobile delivery zone, which in turn enables the application to build a continuously changing group configuration, according to their spatial and temporal locality.
-Formally, a mobicast session is specified by a four-tuple, $(m, Z[t], T_s, T)$ . m is the mobicast message.
+Mobicast [7][8] represents a new information dissemination paradigm with spatiotemporal semantics tailored for sensor network applications.
+Mobicast protocols allow applications to specify their spatiotemporal constraints by requesting a mobile delivery zone, which in turn enables the application to build a continuously changing group configuration, according to their spatial and temporal locality.
+Formally, a mobicast session is specified by a four-tuple, $(m, Z[t], T_s, T)$. m is the mobicast message.
 Z[t] is the mobile area where m should be disseminated at time t.
-As the delivery zone Z[t] evolves over time, the set of recipients of m changes as well. $T_s$ and T are the sending time and duration of the mobicast session, respectively.
-A mobicast protocol should provide a spatiotemporal guarantee that all nodes that fall into a delivery zone within the lifetime of a mobicast session must receive the message m before they enter the delivery zone Z[t].
+As the delivery zone Z[t] evolves over time, the set of recipients of m changes as well.
+T_s and T are the sending time and duration of the mobicast session, respectively.
+A mobicast protocol should provide a spatiotemporal guarantee that all nodes that fall into a delivery zone Z[t].
 In this paper, we assume the delivery zone Z[t] moves at a constant velocity in space.
-Fig. 1 shows such an example.
+Fig. 2 shows such an example.
 More complex mobility models (with changing velocities) can be approximated by a sequence of constant-velocity mobicast sessions.
-Mobicast provides a powerful communication abstraction for local coordination and data aggregation in sensor networks.
+Mobicast provides a powerful communication abstraction for data dissemination, aggregation, and local coordination in sensor networks.
 For example, the group maintenance service for a mobile entity can be easily implemented on top of mobicast.
 When an interesting entity is discovered and a group is initiated, a group leader sends a mobicast message (including the estimated location and time of the discovery of the intruder) to a delivery zone that moves according to the estimated velocity of the intruder.

-Figure 1: A Constant-Velocity Mobicast Example
+Figure 2: A Constant-Velocity Mobicast Example

 Providing spatiotemporal guarantees in mobicast introduces several key technical challenges.
-Since many sensor networks need to be deployed in an ad hoc fashion (i.e., dispersed from an airplane or vehicles), a mobicast protocol must achieve reliable and timely delivery to a dynamic set of nodes over random network topologies where routing voids are prevalent [9].
-Fig. 1 illustrates an example in which the delivery zone is expected to move across a hole on its path.
-At the same time, a mobicast protocol needs to scale to hundreds to thousands of nodes and minimize energy consumption.
+Since many sensor networks need to be deployed in an ad hoc fashion (i.e., dispersed from an airplane or vehicles), a mobicast protocol must achieve reliable and timely delivery to a dynamic set of nodes over random network topologies where routing voids are prevalent.
+Fig. 2 illustrates an example in which the delivery zone is expected to move across a hole on its path.
+At the same time, a mobicast protocol needs to scale to hundreds or thousands of nodes and minimize energy consumption.
 Naïve protocols for mobicast can either cause premature termination of a mobicast session due to network voids, or introduce excessive flooding overhead.